Skip to main content

 • is annoying but does not stop you from doing things like going to work

-Non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen may also help.
+Non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen may also help.
 But you should not take them if you're trying to get pregnant as they can interfere with ovulation.

 If you're in a lot of discomfort, talk to your GP about other treatment options.

-Birth control methods, such as the contraceptive pill or contraceptive implant, can stop ovulation pain.
+Birth control methods, such as the contraceptive pill or contraceptive implant stop ovulation.
+So you will not have ovulation pain.

 Causes of ovulation pain

 The cause of ovulation pain is not fully known.
-One theory is that it is the egg breaking through the ovary wall.
-This releases a small amount of fluid (or sometimes a small amount of blood) that irritates nearby nerves.
+It may be caused by the egg breaking through the ovary wall.
+This releases a small amount of fluid (or sometimes blood) that irritates nearby nerves.

-Painful ovulation is common and usually harmless.
-But it can sometimes be a symptom of an underlying medical condition.
+Ovulation pain is common and usually harmless.
+But it can sometimes be a symptom of an existing medical condition.

-Some of the underlying causes can result in fertility problems.
+Some of these medical conditions can result in fertility problems.

 Content supplied by the NHS and adapted for Ireland by the HSE